Your Cart is empty

 To this day, it's common for individuals to gift their partners with roses as a token of their love, loyalty, affection and devotion.
 However, roses are also a symbol of secrecy and confidentiality, and in ancient Rome, individuals would place roses on the door of meeting rooms where private, confidential issues were being discussed.

 You may also be interested to learn that different colour roses have different meanings and that not all rose colours signify romantic feelings.
-Read on to learn what each colour symbolises and how you can convey your true feelings.
+Read on to learn from our Singapore florists what each colour symbolises and how you can convey your true feelings.

 Pink roses generally signify feminine qualities such as grace, sophistication and elegance.
 Typically, pale pink roses represent gentleness, joy and admiration while darker pink roses convey appreciation.

 While spouses and partners often gift pink flowers to their romantic partners to show them how much they love them, pink roses don't always signify romance and can be gifted to grandmothers, mothers, daughters, granddaughters and platonic friends as pink roses don't convey the same fiery passion and romance as traditional red roses and usually have a much purer connotation.

 Often pink roses are gifted to individuals as thank you gifts or birthday gifts.
 They are the perfect gift for Mother's Day.